MzeroMiko/VMamba/README.md

 </div>

 ## Updates
 * **` Jan.
 23th, 2024`:** we add an alternative for mamba_ssm and causal_conv1d.
 Typing `python setup.py install` in `selective_scan` and you can get rid of those two packages.
 Just turn `self.forward_core = self.forward_corev0` to `self.forward_core = self.forward_corev1` in classification/models/vmamba/vmamba.py#280 to enjoy that feature.
-The training speed is expected to raise from 20min/epoch for tiny in 8x4090GPU to 16min/epoch, GPU memory cost reduces too.
-We will release the ckpts trained with this feature in weeks.
+The training speed is expected to raise from 20min/epoch for tiny in 8x4090GPU to 17min/epoch, GPU memory cost reduces too.
+We have not trained our model with this feature, and we'll try in the future.

 * **` Jan.
 22th, 2024`:** We have released VMamba-T/S pre-trained weights.
 The ema weights should be converted before transferring to downstream tasks to match the module names using [get_ckpt.py](analyze/get_ckpt.py).